Languages of Calabria: Central–Southern Calabrian

-The areas where Central–Southern Calabrian (calabbrisi or calavrisi, in Sicilian) is spoken corresponds generally to the provinces of Reggio Calabria, Vibo Valentia, Catanzaro, the southern part of Crotone (Crotone, Isola di Capo Rizzuto, Cutro and vicinity) and southern Cilento.
+The Central–Southern Calabrian (calavrisi or calabbrisi) dialects are largely spoken in the provinces of Reggio Calabria, Vibo Valentia, Catanzaro, almost all that of Crotone and, depending on classifications, the grouping can also encompass the varieties of southern Cilentan and southern Salentino.
 The term Sicilian-Calabrian is also used to distinguish the group from the Northern Calabrian group.
 It comprises Central Calabrian and Southern Calabrian.

 The primary roots of the dialects is Latin.
 Southern and Central Calabrian dialects are strongly influenced by a Greek substratum and ensuing levels of Latin influence and other external Southern Italian superstrata, in part hindered by geography, resulted in the many local variations found between the idioms of Calabria.
 Nonetheless, the dialects have some influence from other languages, thanks to the periodic rule and influx of other cultures.
 As a result, French, Occitan and Spanish have left an imprint.